arod1207/arod1207/README.md

-- 🔭 I’m currently working on a [Simplified Job Board]()
+- 🔭 I’m currently working on a Simplified Job Board

-- 🌱 I enjoy working with React**
+- 🌱 I enjoy working with React

-- 👨‍💻 All of my projects(Still adding more projects) are available at [Developed By Armando](https://www.developedbyarmando.com)
+- 👨‍💻 All of my projects(Still adding more projects) are available at [Developed By Mando](https://www.developedbymando.com)